Acceleratio/docs-sqlmanager/get-to-know-syskit-sql-manager/backstage-screen/compare-wizard.md

 *  [Databases](#internal/docs-sqlmanager/how-to/compare-wizard/compare-databases) - Compare and track changes made on the structure of your databases.
 *  [Security](#internal/docs-sqlmanager/how-to/compare-wizard/compare-security) -  Compare and track changes to SQL role permissions and user memberships.

+_Learn more about comparing objects by clicking on the feature you're interested in._